-&lt;sup>5 LAS lawyer, criminal law, 6 years' experience, Tbilisi.
+&lt;sup>3 LAS lawyer, criminal law, 6 years' experience, Tbilisi.

-&lt;sup>6 Judge, criminal and civil law, 8 years' experience, Batumi.
+&lt;sup>4 Judge, criminal and civil law, 8 years' experience, Batumi.
 It is notable, that article 136 is the subject of Constitutional Claims N650 (lodged on May 28 2015) and N699 (lodged on December 8 2015) the Claims are pending before the Constitutional Court of Georgia.

-&lt;sup>7 Judge, criminal law, 1-year experience, Tbilisi.
+&lt;sup>5 Judge, criminal law, 1-year experience, Tbilisi.

-&lt;sup>8 Prosecutor, 3 years' experience, Batumi; Prosecutor, 13 years' experience, Batumi; Prosecutor, 17 years' experience, Akhaltsikhe.
+&lt;sup>6 Prosecutor, 3 years' experience, Batumi; Prosecutor, 13 years' experience, Batumi; Prosecutor, 17 years' experience, Akhaltsikhe.

 The lawyers also pointed out that as part of a state institution the prosecution has a better position when seeking to obtain evidence from other state institutions and private entities.
 In practice, the defense is less capable of gathering evidence from state institutions, especially when there are time limits, which affect its ability to provide evidence at trial.
 Gathering certain types of evidence is costly, so a problem also arises when a defendant has limited financial resources.
-Some lawyers stated that the law also provides a mechanism for the prosecution that is not available for the defense: a sanction for hindering the work of the prosecution (Article 364 of the Criminal Code of Georgia - Interference with Legal Proceedings or Investigation).
-This law gives the prosecution a tool to enforce its demands towards any party, something the defense lacks.
+Some lawyers stated that the law also provides a mechanism for the prosecution that is not available for the defense: a sanction for hindering the work of the prosecution (Article 364 of the Criminal Code of Georgia -Interference with Legal Proceedings or Investigation).